 I have to take there cell phone and answer it all hours of the night and all weekend, this is done after I work 40 hours a week, they pay me 16.42 a day to take the phones, I feel this is to low.
 The phone rings whenever a guard calls out or a company calls to hire us.
 I tried to not take the phone...
 Read more »

 Today I told my boss's boss (a regional leader at my company) that I'm expecting my third child.
 Her response was, "You do know how that happens, right?"
 A few minutes later she loudly told one of my coworkers that she doesn't like that I'm pregnant.
-I'm terrified of being retaliated against so I'm...
+I'm terrified...
 Read more »

 Those two comments, alone, do not make for a hostile work environment.
 To be a hostile work environment, comments must be so extreme as to be beyond all normal bounds of dignity; or be continuous and ongoing over a period of time.
 These comments were rude, but not extreme.
 However, if similar...Read more »